This post was originally called How to Run a Kick-Off Meeting Like Dr. Flint McGlaughlin of MECLABS and was republished on Marketing Sherpa.

 - Position yourself as an expert (“the world doesn’t need another generalist firm”)

-I’d highly recommend digging into Enns’ materials if you’re a service professional.
+I’d strongly recommend Enns’ materials if you’re a premium service professional looking to command higher fees.